joy13975/Kraken/readme.txt

 #############################################################

 ###Description:
-    This process is a simple scalar implementation of the 5-stage RISC processor.
+    This processor is a simple implementation of the classic 5-stage RISC processor.
 The stages are:
         1 Fetch
         2 Decode
-        3 Memory Read     (LOAD)
+        3 Execute
-        4 Arithmatics     (ALU)
+        4 Memory Access
-        5 Memory Write    (STORE)
+        5 Register Write Back

     There is no pipeline nor out-of-order execution in the current implementation.
 Hence, each instruction takes